25 Proven Ways To Save Money Before Next Year

 Like with grocery shopping, you can get crafty with how you buy medication.
 “From paying with pre-tax dollars in your health savings account to using membership programs and coupons, there are plenty of ways to cut the costs of your prescriptions,” said Matt Brownell, editor at The Balance, a personal finance website.

 Some prescribed medications used to treat a cold, flu and sinus infections can add up to an estimated $960 a year, he said.
 That’s $80 a month.
-By saving 75 percent on prescription drugs, you can save a total $240 by the end of the year.

 8. Ditch Your Car

 “Between insurance, gas, maintenance and monthly payments, the costs of car ownership can really add up,” said Brownell.
 That’s why he recommends just selling your car.